top of page

 Negative and print storage sleeves

-Materials used in developing and printing processes (developing tanks, easels, enlargers, brushes, canister openers, bulbs, etc.)
+Materials used in developing and printing processes (developing tanks, easels, enlargers, brushes, canister openers, black changing bags, bulbs, etc.)

 *CHEMICALS WE USE IN CLASS: